 The Substance Abuse and Mental Health Services Administration (SAMHSA) sponsors Mental Health Awareness Month (MHAM) in May to inform people about the vital role mental health plays in our overall health and well-being.
 SAMHSA’s materials are designed to be shared with your audiences and across your media channels; they are downloadable and shareable, and some of the material is customizable:

-- Mental Health Awareness Month Toolkit
+- Mental Health Awareness Month Toolkit (Coming Soon!)

 - 988 Suicide & Crisis Lifeline Partner Toolkit